What Gives Cannabis its Flavour?

 “There is a need for high-quality and consistent products made from well defined varieties.” he said.

-The researchers say it will also be important to examine to what extent terpene compounds might interact with the cannabinoid compounds such as tetrahydrocannabinol (THC) that confer the medicinal properties of cannabis.
+The researchers say it will also be important to examine to what extent terpene compounds might interact with the different cannabinoid compounds such as tetrahydrocannabinol (THC) and cannabidiol (CBD) that confer the medicinal properties of cannabis.